Hands-On Fundraising

-Here’s my quick how-to.
+Here’s my quick thank you letter how-to

 First, a confession: I used to write rote, boring, perfunctory thank you letters.